Zemun (film)

 Zemun (Земун) is a Russian mystical neo-Western film directed by Eduard Zholnin.
-This film was theatrically released on November 10, 2022.

 Plot

 Yegor's father has been mysteriously murdered, causing Yegor to travel to the village where he was born to try to talk his brother into selling his father's inheritance as soon as possible.
 But, having arrived in the village, Yegor begins to understand that he, his brother and the inheritance are in great danger.